-The connected vehicle market is one of the highest growth areas of the Internet of Things, with a potential application revenue of $USD 253bn by 2025 (Machina Research, 2017).
+The connected vehicle market is one of the highest growth areas of the IoT, with a potential application revenue of $USD 253 billion by 2025 (Machina Research, 2017).

 It is also the area with the biggest impact on the safety of citizens.
 By 2025, connected cars could save 11,000 lives and lead to 260,000 fewer accidents, while avoiding 400,000 tonnes of CO2 emissions and saving 280 million hours of driving every year (Bosch, 2017).

 C-V2X (Cellular Vehicle-to-Everything) enables vehicles to connect to everything on the road, and is the technology that will allow the market to scale to its full potential.